NokisDemox/UmodelHelper/README.md

 ### Automatic AES KEY conversion
 Once the game is added the AES key will show as HEX (for UE viewer) and in Base 64, used in other tools like *UnrealPak*.

+## Save data
+All data is saved on the %APPDATA%\UmodelHelper\UmodelHelper as text files, in case you need to change the data directly from the files.
+This also provides the ability to only have the .exe and use it where you want it with no extra files (as well as giving easy backwards compatibility between versions).

 ## License
 UmodelHelper is licensed under Apache 2.0 License.